sktime/sktime/GOVERNANCE.rst

    In that meeting, a core developer is assigned to review, and approve or reject within 5 days of the meeting, excluding week-ends.

-Lack of a lazy consensus, in the above sense, can arise only under the following condition: at least one approval and at least one rejection in the PR.
+Failure of lazy consensus, in the above sense, can arise only under the following condition: at least one approval and at least one rejection in the PR.

 When no consensus can be found, the decision is escaled to :ref:`stage-2`.